kayleyseow/CS-102/03. Decisions/Chapter3Notes.md

 #### Legal, but usually a logic error
 - The ```if``` part of the ```if``` statement itself should not get a semicolon
-- This is perfectly legal, but it usually is not intentional
+- This is perfectly legal, but it usually is not intentional — take a look at the code below:
   ```
   double service_charge = 0.00;
   if (account_balance < 0.00); //the semicolon ends the if